g1rly-c0d3r/double_pendulum/README.md

 # Double Pendulum simulator written in fortran

+A (not so) simple double pendulum simulation software written in fortran.
 ## goals:
 - write a single-threaded simulator using gnuplot & ffmpeg to render the video
 - implement fortran-only rendering